DevOps (Kubernetes Specialist) - IT-Online

-We are looking for a DevOps engineer who eats, sleeps and dreams of kubernetes to join our client’s DevOps team and start as soon as possible.
-Must have 6+ years of hands-on production experience with Kubernetes.
+One of our clients is looking for a DevOps engineer who eats, sleeps and dreams of Kubernetes to join their DevOps team and start as soon as possible.
+As a DevOps Engineer you will be required to solve problems on a daily basis and work with the technical, operations and external security teams.

 Key Requirements